pcleavelin/memejoin/readme.md

 If you run into any problems just create an issue on this repo.

 ## Potential Issues
-Not the most tidy code, I maybe missed some error checking if a few edge cases, but for the most part it works. :P
+Not the most tidy code, I maybe missed some error checking in a few edge cases, but for the most part it works. :P

-If multiple people join the voice channel at the same time, weird things could happen.
+If multiple people join a voice channel at the same time, weird things could happen.
 Will fix later.
 Maybe.
 Sometime...